Force over Distance: Chapter 16

 “Colonel?”
 TJ’s voice rose in alarm, as she looked uncertainly between him and Rush.

-With the vanishing sliver of his mind that could still concentrate, he started layering in some semi-separation between them.
-He mapped the web of their link, identifying the places where the draw was strongest, then preferentially blocked those lines.
+With the vanishing sliver of his mind that could still concentrate, he layered in semi-separation, blocking the strongest drawlines.
 He went just far enough recover the ability to move.
 Just far enough to think.
 Just far enough to keep himself from sprinting for the chair room and hurling himself into the damned thing.

 He looked up, meeting TJ’s eyes.